Rising declarative

-This feature exists, for example, in English and Russian.

 Research on rising declaratives has suggested that they fall into two categories, assertive rising declaratives and inquisitive rising declaratives.
 These categories are distinguished both by the particulars of their pitch contours and their conventional discourse effects.
 However, the distinction in pitch contour is not categorical, varying between speakers and overridable by context.

 Assertive rising declaratives are characterized phonologically by a high pitch accent which rises to a high boundary tone, notated as H* H-H% in the ToBI system.
 Assertive rising declaratives are assertion-like in that they provide the addressee with information.
 However, they also convey that the speaker is uncertain about some aspect of how their utterance fits in the discourse.
 For instance, in the following example, B is understood as effectively asserting that they do indeed speak Ladino while conveying uncertainty about whether speaking Ladino counts as speaking Spanish.